 Trussing a turkey is a fancy word for tying your turkey up.
 Do you need to do it?
 Absolutely not.
-It's purely an aesthetic choice.
+It's purely for aesthetics.
 So, if you're looking for that Instagram-worthy turkey then you may choose to truss.
 However, unlike tying a prime rib, trussing is not the practical route when shooting for a juicy bird.
 In fact, not only is this step fairly difficult for first-timers, but we've found that tying the legs blocks airflow.
 It ends up drying your turkey out more than anything.
 If trussing is a must for you, here's a quick rundown on how to truss a turkey.

 - Start by placing the twine around the back of the turkey.

-- As you bring the twine around to the front make sure to pass overtop the wings, which will help hold them in place.
+- As you bring the twine around to the front, make sure to pass overtop the wings, which will help hold them in place.